The APRICOTS Lab

 Elizabeth Tampke (Post-doctoral Fellow, Alpert School of Medicine at Brown University; KU Clinical Child Psychology PhD Program)

-Siena Tugendrajch (Post-doctoral Fellow, UPENN and TRAILS, University of Michigan; University of Missouri Clinical Psychology PhD Program)
+Siena Tugendrajch (University of Missouri Clinical Psychology PhD Program)

 Esha Vaid (Penn State University Clinical Psychology PhD Program)